Get

 What Counts as Constipated Cat Poop?

 Under normal circumstances, a cat should poop at least once every 24 hours.
-If you scoop out the litter box every day or two, there should be poop in it every time.
+If you scoop out the litter box every day, there should be poop in it every time.
 There are some situations where a cat may poop less, though.
 For example, a sick cat that isn’t eating very well will probably not poop as much.
 If you know your cat is sick and feels under the weather, it may not be entirely unusual for them to poop less.

 If your cat has gone 48 to 72 hours without a bowel movement, you need to contact your vet.
 While constipation is usually caused by something minor, like not getting enough fiber, other serious health problems can also be the cause.